 Gaku Nakane, Maker of Whimsical Ceramic Pieces

-Inspired by the cliffs, stream, and woods that surrounds his childhood home, the 26-year-old potter's ceramic pieces are nostalgic, whimsical, and organic.
+Inspired by the cliffs, stream, and woods surrounding his childhood home, the 27-year-old potter's ceramic pieces are nostalgic, whimsical, and organic.
 Watch the interview to meet the artisan.

-Gaku Nakane, the 26-year-old potter, was raised by artisan parents in the idyllic countryside of Shiga prefecture.
+Gaku Nakane, the 27-year-old potter, was raised by artisan parents in the idyllic countryside of Shiga prefecture.

 A striking cliff and boundless forest are the scenes from his childhood.
 Playing in his 'backyard' as a child - observing the textures of trees, surfaces of rocks, and other materials that have withstood the test of time - has shaped his own artistic identity - one that is whimsical yet bold.

 Watch the interview below to learn more about the artisan.

 The Weight of 400 Years

 Carrying on the legacy of 16 generations of potters, Hosai Matsubayashi is the human embodiment of the evolution of tea culture in Japan.
 Find out through this documentary how he pursues Kireisabi and the uncertainty the potters face to see the fruits of their labor.

 Meet Hiromichi Nakade and Kazuya Fujimoto, the makers of the Oryoki and Kodaiwan bowls.
 A master craftsman sits with his former apprentice to speak about their hope for the declining crafts industry in Japan, as well as the appeal of craftsmanship.